Marv Goodwin

-Marvin Mardo Goodwin (January 16, 1891 – October 21, 1925) was a professional baseball player who was a pitcher in Major League Baseball from 1916 to 1925.
-He would play for the Washington Senators, St. Louis Cardinals and Cincinnati Reds.
+Marvin Mardo Goodwin (January 16, 1891 – October 21, 1925) was an American professional baseball player who was a pitcher in Major League Baseball (MLB) for seven seasons between 1916 and 1925, playing for the Washington Senators, St. Louis Cardinals and Cincinnati Reds.
 Goodwin was known for throwing the spitball, and he was one of the 17 pitchers allowed to continue throwing the pitch after it was outlawed in 1920.
-Goodwin was a pilot in World War I, and died after the war from injuries sustained in a training flight while a member of the Army Air Service Reserve.
+Goodwin was a pilot in World War I. He died in 1925 from injuries sustained three days earlier when he had crash landed his airplane during a training flight while a member of the Army Air Service Reserve.
 He is believed to have been the first professional athlete killed as a result of a plane crash.

 Early life

 Goodwin was born and raised in Gordonsville, Virginia, and graduated from high school there.
-He attended college for two years in New London, Connecticut, and later took a position as a telegraph operator with the Chesapeake and Ohio Railroad.
+He attended college for two years in New London, Connecticut, and later took a position as a telegraph operator with the Chesapeake and Ohio Railway.
 Goodwin became an established baseball star with the semipro team in his hometown, and the railroad agreed to give him time off when he was offered a contract by the Washington Senators in 1916.